WPArtisan/wpartisan-multisite-crossposter/README.txt

 == Description ==

-In a multisite environment allows crossposting of a post from any blog to any other blogs.
+In a multisite environment enables crossposting of a post from any blog to any other blogs.
 The crossposted articles have exactly the same properties as the original except for the permalink which links back to the original.